-Curbing Cars: Rethinking How We Get Around is a new journalism project looking at changing attitudes toward personal transportation.
+Curbing Cars: Rethinking How We Get Around is a crowd-funded journalism project looking at changing attitudes toward personal transportation.

 We’re especially interested in trends among young people as well as the concept of “driving light.”
 That means relying on a mix of transportation that includes personal cars, as well as bicycling, bike sharing, car sharing, public transit, and walking.

 Curbing Cars is exploring at what these changes mean for cities and communities, and we’re studying what all this means to the future of the auto industry.
 We see transportation as a spectrum, not as a single choice, and our journalism focuses on all the aspects of getting around.

 Read more about what led to the creation of Curbing Cars, our work and the social trends that prompted the project, in this cover story in the Columbia Journalism Review.

 Want to join our mailing list?
 Email us at email@example.com.
 We’ll keep you up to date on Curbing Cars articles and activities.
 Our newsletter will be available soon.